primer/octicons/.github/CONTRIBUTING.md

 If you plan to update an icon and/or add a new icon follow these steps.
 These steps will be the same for core primer members and contributors.

 Complete steps 1 - 3 and notify us of your changes, either with a pull request or an issue describing your changes.
-Screen shots welcome! 🎉
+Screenshots welcome! 🎉

 ## Step 1, Duplicate: